 After you see the Firmware Upload in Process screen, wait two minutes before logging into the Zyxel Device again.

 Note: The Zyxel Device automatically reboots after a successful upload.

-The Zyxel Device automatically restarts causing a temporary network disconnect.
+The Zyxel Device automatically restarts causing a temporary network disconnect to devices connected to its network.
 In some operating systems, you may see the following icon on your desktop.